-- · Remove the shower head periodically to clean, disinfect and ensure any build-up of debris or bacteria is removed. - Remove the shower rose and replace after flushing.
+- Remove the shower head/nozzle periodically to clean, disinfect and ensure any build-up of debris or bacteria is removed - Remove the shower rose and replace after flushing.

-Tank Showers:
+Tank showers:

-Tank showers should be internally disinfected to combat legionella and other bacteria growth.

-- The water supply is isolated, the shower rose and filter is removed and placed in a container of 50 PPM dissolved Free Chlorine for 1 hour. - The lid is removed and the tank is cleaned then refilled with clean water.
-Chlorine release agent is added to the water to gain 50 PPM of Free Chlorine for 1 hour. - The eye bath is operated to hold chlorinated water in the feed line.
-After being left for one hour, the system is emptied and flushed with clean water before being refilled.
-The rose and filter are replaced.
+- · Tank showers should be internally disinfected to combat legionella and other bacteria growth. - Isolate the water supply.
+Remove the shower rose and filter and place in a container of 50 PPM dissolved free chlorine for 1 hour. - Remove the lid from the tank, clean and refill.
+A chlorine release agent should be added to the water to gain 50 PPM of free chlorine for 1 hour. - Operate the eye bath to hold the chlorinated water in the feed line.
+After being left for one hour, empty the system is and flush with clean water before refilling. - Fill the unit via the 2 inch NPT water connection point or 3/4 inch NPT water inlet by connecting a potable water source to the connection points.
+Fill until the water reaches the overflow point, the indicator on the front of the shower will show when the unit is full.
+Alternatively, fill via the access hatch on the top of the unit. - Replace the rose and filter.